mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 ### 3.3 - Additional Benefits of MLflow

-There is more more happening behind the scenes that is out of the scope of this tutorial, but here's a quick list of additional MLflow features that are useful when building agentic frameworks.
+There is a lot more happening behind the scenes that is out of the scope of this tutorial, but here's a quick list of additional MLflow features that are useful when building agentic frameworks.

 1. **Dependency management**: when you log a model, MLflow will automatically try to infer your pip requirements.
 These requirements are written in several formats that makes remote serving of your model much simpler.
-If you have local dependencies, as noted above, you can specify additional paths via the `code_paths` argument.
+If you have local dependencies, as noted above, you can specify additional paths for MLflow to serialize via the `code_paths` argument when logging your model.
 2. **Model aliasing**: when iteratively building your agentic framework, you want an easy way to compare models.
-MLflow model [aliases and tags](https://mlflow.org/docs/latest/model-registry.html#deploy-and-organize-models-with-aliases-and-tags) facilitate lookups to the MLflow model registry and allow you to easy load and deploy an exact model version.
+MLflow model [aliases and tags](https://mlflow.org/docs/latest/model-registry.html#deploy-and-organize-models-with-aliases-and-tags) facilitate lookups to the MLflow model registry and allow you to easily load and deploy an specific model version.
 3. **Nested Runs**: with agentic frameworks, especially when training underlying LLM components, you will often have complex nested structures.
 MLflow supports [nested runs](https://mlflow.org/docs/latest/traditional-ml/hyperparameter-tuning-with-child-runs/part1-child-runs.html) to facilitate aggregating your run information.
+This can be especially useful with LLM training and fine tuning.

 ## 4 - Summary